Impacts

 Immersion in VR environments and demonstration/of software tools and environment creation in computer labs. - AIST High School Engineering Seminars

-Annual event for around 300 high school students, hosted by the Midwest Chapter of the Association for Iron and Steel Technology, at PNW; CIVS provides seminars on virtual iron- and steelmaking processes using simulation and visualization technologies.
+An annual event for around 300 high school students, hosted by the Midwest Chapter of the Association for Iron and Steel Technology at PNW; CIVS provides seminars on virtual iron- and steelmaking processes using simulation and visualization technologies.

 - PNW/Enbridge Engineering Summer Camps